qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 14_ Scripting Languages.md

 ```

 will print “$foo bar”. ■ Several other bracketing constructs in bash group the text inside, for various purposes.
 Command lists enclosed in parentheses are passed to a subshell for EXAMPLE 14.13

+Subshells evaluation.
+If the opening parenthesis is preceded by a dollar sign, the output of the nested command list is expanded into the surrounding context:

 for fig in $(cat my_figs); do ps2pdf ${fig}.eps; done